byemaxx/MetaX/Docs/MetaX_Cookbook.md

 In the GUI, unit-aware mode uses an existing MetaUmbra `unit_aware_manifest.json`, disables the legacy global genome scoring controls, and validates manifest samples against the current peptide table header when possible.
 The duplicate peptide handling selector still applies in unit-aware mode.

+The Unit-aware Settings dialog currently supports existing manifests only.
+The manual manifest builder tab is a disabled placeholder.

 Example:

 ```bash